MahdiHammami1/InvestiCase/README.md

 - Responsive web UI for easier use across devices

 ## Tech Stack
-- Frontend: TypeScript, HTML, CSS (as visible from repo stats) :contentReference[oaicite:2]{index=2}
+- Frontend: Angular :contentReference[oaicite:2]{index=2}
-- Backend: Java (as indicated in languages breakdown) :contentReference[oaicite:3]{index=3}
+- Backend: Spring Boot (as indicated in languages breakdown) :contentReference[oaicite:3]{index=3}
-- Other: Possibly Node or other tooling for build / serve

 ## Architecture & Workflow
 1. A user logs into the web interface and creates or views a case.
 2. The UI communicates with the backend API to retrieve or update case data.
 3. Data is stored in a database (to be specified/configured).
 4. Administrators or investigators process case statuses, comments, attachments, etc.
-5. Optionally you may have CI/CD pipelines to build, test and deploy both frontend and backend.
+5. User have a calendar listing the cases in each day
 ## Getting Started

 ### Prerequisites